cs3org/OCM-API/IETF-RFC.md

   metadata and act as an OCM proxy, forwarding the OCM requests to the actual members of the federation.
 * REQUIRED resourceType (string)
-  Resource type (file, calendar, contact, ...)
+  Resource type (file, folder, calendar, contact, ...).
+If the Resource is a folder, implementations SHOULD advertise it as `folder` rather than `file`, in order to streamline the processing by the Receiving Server.
 * OPTIONAL expiration (integer)
   The expiration time for the OCM share, in seconds of UTC time since Unix epoch.
 If omitted, it is assumed